LezWatch/lezwatchtv-wporg/readme.txt

 = What information from my site is tracked? =

 The IP address and domain of sites that use this plugin are tracked _only_ when the plugin is activated and used on the front-end of your website.
-No data is tracked until a widget or shortcode is in place.
+No data is tracked until a widget, block, or shortcode is in place.
 For more information, please review the following:

 * [Terms of Use](https://lezwatchtv.com/tos/)
 * [Privacy Policy](https://lezwatchtv.com/tos/privacy/)